-I’ve been leading several strategic planning efforts lately, and I am always amazed at the nonprofit sector’s general fear (borderline hatred) of strategic planning.
+I’ve been leading several nonprofit strategic planning efforts lately, and I am always amazed at the sector’s general fear (borderline hatred) of nonprofit strategic planning.
 I get it, strategic planning has traditionally been done so badly that many have just given up on the idea altogether.
 But that’s a mistake.

 Without a long-term strategy for what your nonprofit is trying to accomplish and how you will marshal people and money to reach it, you are just spinning your wheels.

 Rather than be a feared and misunderstood exercise, strategic planning can actually be distilled into 7 key questions.
 Now granted, these are really challenging questions, but they can be the impetus for some thoughtful strategic decision-making among board and staff.
 These 7 questions must be tackled in the following order because they build on each other.

 - What is Our Marketplace Map?

 As a nonprofit you will be most successful when your 1)core competencies (what you do better than anyone else) uniquely position you to address 2)a community need, apart from your 3)competitors or collaborators.
 So the first step in strategic planning is to map those three areas and figure out where your nonprofit lies.
 But because you cannot create a strategic plan in a vacuum, you need to do market research to see how future trends might impact your place in the market.

 A Theory of Change is an argument for why your nonprofit exists.
 It helps you articulate who your target populations are and how you employ your core competencies to change outcomes for them.
 It is a fundamental building block to any strategic plan because if you don’t know what you are ultimately trying to accomplish and for whom, how can you possibly chart a future course?